FBB0/cpswarm/README.md

 ## This is the repository of group 13 from the Multi Disciplinary Project
 In this document, all instructions to build the code and explanation about the implementation can be found.

+The code has been adapted originally by Felipe Bononi Bello (fbononibello@gmail.com) from group 13, isolating the code from the rest of the cpswarm package and allowing stand-alone execution.
+Ming Da Yang (m.d.yang@student.tudelft.nl) from group 15 contributed to the repository by refactoring the code to allow an arbitrary amount to be used to divide the area and generate that amount of paths.

 ### Path planning

 To run the path planning section one must create a mirte workspace in which you clone this repository inside of the `src` folder.